swentel/indieweb/README.md

 ![ScreenShot](https://realize.be/sites/default/files/2018-03/webmention-basic.png)

-## Sending webmentions and pulling and publishing content with Bridgy
+## Sending webmentions and syndicating content with Bridgy

+Syndicating and sending webmentions can be done per node in the "Publish to" fieldset, which is protected with the "send webmentions" permission.

+For syndicating, a checkbox will be available on the node form for sending your content per target (e.g. twitter, etc).
+There is also a syndication field available to render your syndications for POSSE-Post-Discovery, see https://indieweb.org/posse-post-discovery.
+The full list of syndications is available at admin/content/syndication.
+When you toggle to syndicate, an entry is created in the queue which you can either handle with drush or by cron.
+This will send a webmention to bridgy for instance.

+The drush command is 'indieweb-send-webmentions'

 Bridgy pulls comments, likes, and reshares on social networks back to your web site.
 You can also use it to post to social networks - or comment, like, reshare, or even RSVP - from your own web site.
 Bridgy is open source so you can also host the service yourself.
 To receive content from those networks, bridgy will send a webmention, so you only need to enable the webmention endpoint.

-For publishing, a checkbox will be available on the node form for publishing your content per channel (e.g. twitter, etc).
-There is also a syndication field available to render your syndications for POSSE-Post-Discovery, see https://indieweb.org/posse-post-discovery.
-The full list of syndications is available at admin/content/syndication.
-When you toggle to publish, an entry is created in the queue which you can either handle with drush or by cron.
-This will send a webmention to bridgy for instance.

-The drush command is 'indieweb-send-webmentions'

 Your content needs to have proper microformat classes on your content, images etc and following snippet needs to available on the page you want to publish, e.g.